Updated on 2026-01-28 GMT+08:00

 Prerequisites

-• Before granting permissions to user groups, you need to get familiar with the system-defined policies listed in system-defined permissions for UCS.
+• Before granting permissions to user groups, learn about system-defined permissions for UCS.
 To grant permissions for other services, learn about all system-defined permissions supported by IAM.

 • A user with the Security Administrator role (for example, your account) has all IAM permissions except role switching.
 Only these users can view user groups and their permissions on the Permissions page on the UCS console.